HiddenHarmsHub/comparison-interface/docs/configuration.md

 The easiest way to create a configuration file is to start with one of the existing examples and modify that to meet the requirements of the project.
 Each of the sections will be covered below.

+**Note**: If the configuration file is edited while the system is running then the system will have to be reset and all data in the database will be deleted.
+Once a system is running do not change a configuration file unless you want to reset the database.

 ### Behaviour configuration

 This section controls aspects of how the system works.